ittner/newslinkrss/README.md

 # About

 newslinkrss generates RSS feeds from websites that do not provide their own.
-This is done by loading a given URL and collecting links that matches a pattern, given as a regular expression, to gather the relevant information, optionally visiting them to get more details and even processing the target pages with XPath and CSS Selectors if required.
+This is done by loading URLs and collecting links that matches patterns, given as a regular expression, to gather the relevant information, optionally visiting them to get more details and even processing the target pages with XPath and CSS Selectors if required.
 It basically works as a purpose specific crawler or scraper.

 The results are printed as a RSS feed to stdout or, optionally, to a file.
 The simplest way to use it is just configure your **local** feed reader, like